rauchy/one-secret/README.md

 available to your application.

-OneSecret uses Rails' `secret_key_base` as a key for encrypting your secrets, so the only thing you need to set in your production servers is the `secret_key_base` (you should be doing that even if you don't use OneSecret).
+OneSecret uses Rails' `secret_key_base` as a key for encrypting your secrets, so the only thing you need to set in your Production servers is the `secret_key_base` (you should be doing that even if you don't use OneSecret).

 ## Installation